open-mindd/open-mindd.github.io/README.md

 # open-mindd.github.io
-Organization website
+Organization Website

-this is the official website of this organization i invite UI/UX designers to make it pretty
+This is the official website of this organization i invite you all to do so.